stfc/PSyclone/doc/user_guide/getting_going.rst

 Installation location
 ^^^^^^^^^^^^^^^^^^^^^

-PSyclone installation location will vary depending on the specific installation method and options used.
-The ``pyclone`` command will typically already be prepended to your ``PATH`` after following the instructions above, but sometimes you will need to source the virtual environment or load the Spack module again after restarting your terminal.
+The PSyclone installation location will vary depending on the specific installation method and options used.
+The ``psyclone`` command will typically already be prepended to your ``PATH`` after following the instructions above, but sometimes you will need to source the virtual environment or load the Spack module again after restarting your terminal.